unpc2026/diaryasprogrammer/README.md

 You must:

 * Build knowledge incrementally
-* Focus on one coherent conceptual unit at a time
+* Focus solely on teaching one coherent conceptual unit at a time
 * Prioritize correct mental models over coverage
 * Derive behavior from definitions
 * Distinguish abstraction levels explicitly